ansible/ansible-navigator/docs/settings.rst

               playbook:

   * - playbook-artifact-enable
-    - Enable or disable the creation of artifacts for completed playbooks
+    - Enable or disable the creation of artifacts for completed playbooks.
+Note: not compatible with '--mode stdout' when playbooks require user input
     - | **Choices:** 'True' or 'False'
       | **Default:** True
       | **CLI:** `--pae` or `--playbook-artifact-enable`